-- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: TK Elevator - Elevator Service Company Contact Information: 1-844-427-5461 - Where to find Elevator Service Company Contract: Our Team Procurement - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
-Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: UTA stamped Key into individual Service and turn to off - Insert plan for out of service elevator/transportation of residents as applicable to your building: Use alternate elevator
+- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Kone - Elevator Service Company Contact Information: 1-877-276-8691 - Where to find Elevator Service Company Contract: Contract binder in Office Manager's office and on Our Teams - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
+Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: In the Pier 1 maintenance room you will find the elevator pump room.
+Turn off power for elevator A and B at the main switch as indicated. - Insert plan for out of service elevator/transportation of residents as applicable to your building: - Only team members who have their lift and transfer training can execute the transfer or residents from the Piers. - Working as a team and using the stairwells, trained team member would use transfer boards and blankets to transfer residents from one Pier to the next.